David-Else/developer-workstation-setup-script/README.md

 - Note in v4 the Neovim config was removed and archived at: https://github.com/David-Else/neovim-config.
 [Helix](https://helix-editor.com/) is now used!

-- Known issues with Fedora 38 are a clash with the FFMPEG rpmfusion version and the [ANSIBLE dconf module being broken in 6.5.0 that ships with f38](https://github.com/ansible-collections/community.general/pull/6206), hopefully fixed in https://github.com/ansible-collections/community.general/blob/stable-6/CHANGELOG.rst#v6-6-0
+- Known issues with Fedora 38 are a clash with the FFMPEG rpmfusion version.

 ## Features